AlfonsoG-dev/javaBuild/README.md

 # TODO's
 - [ ] add to the *--add* CLI command the aggregation of modules like the ones of *JavaFX*
 - [ ] implement the module aggregation for compile, run, create-jar, execution script
+- [ ] add cli option to the create build script to allow the user to name the script.

 ------